STRAVA Relative Effort – Everthing you need to know

 Don’t worry if, instead, you know the basis for your HR zones.
 You can override the automation and use your manual zones.

 Your Relative Effort workout scores are then also used elsewhere in the subscription Features to give you an indication of your readiness to train and perform.
-That kind of analysis is one of the first things you want to start looking at as you take your training more seriously.

 On a Garmin watch

 On your Wahoo, all you have to do is add the existing RELATIVE EFFORT data field to an appropriate page.
-Then, as your workout progresses, you can see your RELATIVE EFFORT score progressively rise from zero…to hero.
+Then, as your workout progresses, you can see your RELATIVE EFFORT score progressively rise from zero to hero.
 Or not hero depending on how it goes!

 It’s a similar thing with your Garmin and you can download the Strava Relative Effort data field that you can add to a screen just as you would do with any other data field.